lpil/pgo/README.md

 ## Atom generation

-Creating a connection pool with the `pgo.connect` function dynamically generates an Erlang atom.
+Creating a connection pool with the `pog.connect` function dynamically generates an Erlang atom.
 Atoms are not garbage collected and only a certain number of them can exist in an Erlang VM instance, and hitting this limit will result in the VM crashing.
 Due to this limitation you should not dynamically open new